Budget Reduction Blueprint

 Preserving this momentum remains a top priority, but doing so requires us to take thoughtful, proactive steps to align our revenue and expenses.
 This will include reducing costs and exploring opportunities to increase local revenue through voter-approved mill levy overrides aligned with Jeffco’s vision and mission.

-The 2025–26 school year will be a time for deep listening, shared problem-solving and values-driven choices.
+The 2025–26 school year is a time for deep listening, shared problem-solving and values-driven choices.
 We want to ensure everyone – staff, students, families and community partners – has a voice in shaping what comes next.
 Budget reductions will take effect for the 2026-27 school year.

 Our Process